 What is EUPATI?

-It does so by conducting its established Patient Expert Training Course which has trained more than 150 patient experts (EUPATI Fellows), and with 60 more enrolled currently in the Course.
-In addition, EUPATI provides an open-access multilingual Toolbox that has served more than 4 million users around the world to date.
+It does so by conducting its established Patient Expert Training Programme which has trained more than 200 Patient Experts (EUPATI Fellows), and with 200 more currently enrolled via the EUPATI Open Classroom.
+In addition, EUPATI provides an open-access multilingual Toolbox that has served more than 4 million users in 13 languages around the world to date.

 Subscribe to the EUPATI newsletter and social media channels for more information.

 If you would like to collaborate with EUPATI, please visit this page.

 Patient Expert Training Programme

 The EUPATI Patient Expert Training Programme is an exciting and unique opportunity offering patients and patient representatives expert-level training in medicines research and development.
 The Programme is a mixture of e-learning and training events .
 To date, more than 200 patient experts have graduated and have acquired skills and knowledge to make meaningful, active contributions in high level processes of patient engagement in medicines research and development.
 For more information about the currently ongoing redesign of the Programme, click here.

 The Toolbox was launched in January 2016 and contains a library of information around medicines research and development.
 This information is not medicine- or disease-specific.
 More than 4 million users have accessed the information on the Toolbox in less than four years, and users can access the Toolbox information in 13 languages.
 Explore the Toolbox.

 EUPATI National Platforms (ENPs) mirror the EUPATI partnership at the country level.
 In some countries, ENPs are set up as an informal group run by volunteers, other countries have established legal entities with formal statutes and paid staff in place.
 Their work includes establishing national patient education programmes, establishing charters for patient involvement, members speaking internationally at conferences and promoting education by establishing workshops on patient engagement, mini-courses or webinars.
 Visit our National Platforms here.